A Beginner's Guide to Web Development: Advanced Layouts with Bootstrap 5 - Part 4

 Creating a Pricing Section

 A common use case for cards in Bootstrap is to create a pricing section.
-Here’s how you can align your “Sign Up” buttons horizontally using Bootstrap’s flexbox utilities.
+Here’s how to align your “Sign Up” buttons horizontally using Bootstrap’s flexbox utilities.

 <div class="card-deck">